 - Indicate your passion and interest for the type of work, company, and/or industry

 - Describe experiences that have provided you with knowledge, skills, and interests that explicitly match the needs of the company.
-These needs will be stated in the employer’s job description.

 - For experiences that are closely related (example: You have experience with statistics software similar to the one they ask for) give a summary sentence that shows the impact of your experience and qualifies your learning is similar to what they ask for.